johnstonskj/datalog-specs/book/src/vnd_datalog_text/resolvers.md

 ```

 In this case the HTTP request contains a list of acceptable response types as
 well as language and encoding preferences.
-In this case not only does the
+In this case, not only does the
-client accept CSV and TSV representations it indicates it's preference for CSV
+client accept CSV and TSV representations, it indicates its preference for CSV
 over TSV.

 ```http